 Wix is our top recommendation for building your online store.
 If you want to skip all the other stuff and jump straight into building, start your free trial:

-When starting an online store, one thing matters more than anything else to get your first sale.
+When starting an online store, one thing matters more than anything else to get your first sale: Your marketing.

-That’s right, how you choose to market your store completely determines how much money you’ll make.
-Get the marketing right, everything else falls into place.
+That’s right.
+How you choose to market your store completely determines how much money you’ll make.
+Get the marketing right and everything else falls into place.
 Get it wrong or neglect it, you’ll spend years on your store without selling a single item.

 That’s why, as well as how to create an online store, we’ll be showing you how to market it.

 There are six steps to marketing, building, and optimizing your online store:

 - Pick your marketing strategy

 - Find the right product niche

 - Pick a name for your brand